GaidaiIgor/SpectrumSDT/README.md

-A parallel Fortran program for calculation of ro-vibrational energy levels and lifetimes of 3-atomic systems in hyperspherical (APH) coordiantes.
+A parallel Fortran program for calculation of ro-vibrational energy levels and lifetimes of 3-atomic systems of C2v symmetry.

 # Building